Analytify/wp-analytify/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Analytify 2.0 is the must-have Plugin for Google Analytics!
-Now Enhanced eCommerce Google Analytics Tracking is available for WooCommerce and EDD!
+Analytify is the must-have Plugin for Google Analytics!
+Now Enhanced eCommerce Tracking is available for WooCommerce and EDD!

 == Description ==

 **[Analytify](http://analytify.io/details)** - makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
 It presents the statistics from Google Analytics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

 **Analytify 2.0 is here!
-Google Analytics Like Never Before!
+Discover Google Analytics Like Never Before!
 Must check those stunning [Screenshots](https://wordpress.org/plugins/wp-analytify/screenshots/)!**

 **Premium Version:**<br>
 > This plugin has a premium version, which is more easy to install, and shows **Real-Time Stats**, **Campaign Stats**, **ShortCodes**, *Front-end Stats*  and more reports in backend and front-end.
 Also premium version has better e-commerce tracking (Buy [Add-ons](http://analytify.io/add-ons/) with premium), and campaigns management.
 Get the affordable Premium Version from [analytify.io](http://analytify.io/upgrade-from-free) . **Bundle price** is also available with Addons.